prateekatwrk/DataScience_Freshers-master/README.md

 # DataScience_Freshers-master
-Classes done in Acadgild for fresher
+Classes done in Acadgild for professional(basic)